Priva28/Priva28/README.md

 I won the 2020 Swift Student Challenge with my PlanetARium playground that uses SwiftUI, ARKit and ML. 🪐

-I know a little Python. 🐍
+I know a little bit of Python. 🐍

 I live in Australia. 🇦🇺